 During his rabbinic career, Rabbi Kaiserman has worked at all ends of the country.
 He served as the rabbi of Temple Emanu-El of West Essex in Livingston NJ, as assistant/associate rabbi of Temple Emanu-El in Dallas, Texas, and an Interim Rabbi at Congregation B’nai Tzedek in Fountain Valley, California.

 Originally from Brooklyn, New York, Rabbi Kaiserman received a B.A. in English Literature and Judaic Studies from Binghamton University.
 He earned his M.A. in Hebrew Letters in 1996 and his rabbinic ordination from the Hebrew Union College – Jewish Institute of Religion’s Cincinnati campus in 1997.

 Working with all ages, Rabbi Kaiserman has especially focused on connecting with youth in both formal and informal settings.
-He volunteers each summer at the URJ 6 Points Sci-Tech Academy.
+He volunteers most summers at the URJ 6 Points Sci-Tech Academy.
 He has been honored with Youth Worker of the Month by RJYouthworker and for his work with NFTY’s Texas/Oklahoma Region and the URJ Greene Family Camp.

 With a childhood love for acting, he has co-written numerous popular Purim shpiels for all ages adapting the music from shows such as The Sound of Music, Grease, Fiddler on the Roof, The Wizard of Oz, and a Disney Show compilation.

 While in rabbinical school, Rabbi Kaiserman served as student rabbi in several small pulpits Texarkana, Texas, Victoria, Texas, and Quincy, Illinois.